WesleyAC/notebook/README.md

 [Instantpage](https://instant.page/) is used to prefetch links on hover, making loading extremely fast (on supported browsers).

+## 404 Page

+My [404 page](https://notebook.wesleyac.com/404) allows you to write what you think should be there, and share it with others should you so wish.
+It's inspired by [The Creative Independent's](https://thecreativeindependent.com/) 404 page.

 ## Fonts

 If you want to build this blog yourself, you should note that the fonts are not included in the git repo due to [licensing restrictions](https://okaytype.com/info/eula).
 The validation script checks that the fonts exist locally and have the correct hashes before deploying — if you have access to the correct fonts, you can build it after you copy the fonts into your local checkout, otherwise you can replace them with your own fonts.